CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ## Monsters

-Flags used to describe monster characteristics and set their properties and abilities.
+Used to describe monster characteristics and set their properties and abilities.

 - ```ACIDPROOF``` Immune to acid.
 - ```ACIDTRAIL``` Leaves a trail of acid.